anne-ananya/student-records/README.md

 Feel free to submit issues and pull requests to improve the project.
 Contributions are welcome!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or feedback, please contact [Your Name](mailto:your-email@example.com).
+For any questions or feedback, please contact [Your Name](mailto:ananya0612de@gmail.com).